-- Up to £100,000 PCC CFO and CEO

-- Over £100,000 PCC

-- 5. The following virement also requires the Commissioner approval:

-- That which involves a substantial change of policy of service delivery

-- That which results in a significant addition to commitment in future years

-- Transfer to and from capital expenditure
+- Up to £100,000 PCC CFO and CEO - Over £100,000 PCC - 5.
+The following virement also requires the Commissioner approval: - That which involves a substantial change of policy of service delivery - That which results in a significant addition to commitment in future years - Transfer to and from capital expenditure other than direct revenue financing contributes.

-- Additional budget funded from reserves

-6. Treatment of Year End Balances
+- Additional budget funded from reserves - 6.
+Treatment of Year End Balances